awslabs/aws-encryption-sdk-specification/framework/test-vectors/test-vector-enumeration.md

 Test vector manifest generation library authors should determine which input configurations are "important" and determine a reasonable execution duration for these tests.

+#### Guidance

+Some guidance for filtering input configurations:

+* Prune invalid configurations as early as possible.
+Input configurations can be filtered at any point in the vector enumeration process, though it is beneficial to filter as early as possible and prune large numbers of filtered configurations to make input configuration enumeration as fast as possible.
+For example, if the configuration under consideration has a hierarchy keyring on encrypt and a raw AES keyring on decrypt, the manifest generator might generate only one of these cases (as a smoke test), then skip considering all other configurations.
+In contrast, a naïve approach would consider all of these other configurations and deem them invalid.
+This guidance suggests short-circuiting that evaluation as much as possible to save time when generating vectors.

 ### Enumerating input configurations